kernoelpanic/smartenv/challenges/notawallet/publish/README.md

 # Challenge NotAWallet

-This is a Wallet Contract and its source code that you have stumbled upon Can you spot what is wrong with it?
+This is a Wallet Contract and its source code that you have stumbled upon.
+Can you spot what is wrong with it?

 # Task